Michelle L. Lange, OTR/L, ABDA, ATP/SMS

 If you have spare elastomers, it is tempting to just pull out another set and replace them.
 Each DRBi comes with 4 pairs of elastomers in order to provide the level of resistance required for that individual.
 If you replace worn elastomers with an elastomer of a different color, you have also changed the level of resistance.
 To maintain the optimal resistance and replace all related components, a new replacement kit should be ordered.
 For more information about determining the optimal resistance, click here.

 So, take a moment to check the elastomers in the DRBis that you are working with.
 Make sure replacement is not indicated and that resistance is optimal.
 New elastomers will ensure optimal performance!
+Take the time to educate the consumer and caregivers so that they can also monitor the DRBi for possible elastomer issues.

 Here is a link to our elastomer replacement instructions: https://www.seatingdynamics.com/wp-content/uploads/2017/05/6191-100-105-DRB-Elastomer-Replacement-PJJP-7.6.2016.pdf